galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 >
 > 2. Click on the {% icon galaxy-eye %} (eye) icon (**View data**) in your dataset in the history
 >
->    The content of the file is displayed in the middle panel
+>    The content of the file is displayed in the central panel
 >
 > 3. Click on the {% icon galaxy-pencil %} (pencil) icon (**Edit attributes**) in your dataset in the history
 >
->    A form to edit dataset attributes is displayed in the middle panel
+>    A form to edit dataset attributes is displayed in the central panel
 >
 > 4. Search for `mm9` in **Database/Build** attribute and select `Mouse July 2007 (NCBI37/mm9)` (the paper tells us the peaks are from `mm9`)
 > 5. Click on **Save** on the top